masasam/emacs-easy-hugo/README.md

 In order to generate link of image from image file directory under 'static' directory,

-If you want to change image file directory under 'static' directory.
+If you want to change image file directory that is under 'static' directory.

 If not set the default image file directory will be 'images'.